Chemical contamination in food is one of the leading concerns of consumers. Read the article to learn about chemical contaminants and how to avoid...

 - Metal shards

-- Personal effects
+- Personal effects (e.g., jewelry)

-Natural physical contaminants are those that are naturally part of food materials such as stems in fruits, whereas unnatural ones include stones, glass, and metal fragments.
+Natural physical contaminants are naturally part of food materials, such as fruit stems, whereas unnatural ones include stones, glass, and metal fragments.

-Effects and sources of physical contamination
+Effects and examples of physical contamination

-When undetected, physical contaminations can cause serious injuries to consumers.
-Some may cause injury, whereas others can create cuts to the throat or mouth.
-Some physical contaminants can come from food handlers and become transferred such as fingernails or hair in food.
-In addition to causing injuries, these contaminants can become precursors to other types of contamination such as biological contamination.
+Physical contaminants can come from food handlers and become transferred, such as fingernails or hair in food.
+In addition to causing injuries, these contaminants can become precursors to other types of contamination, such as biological contamination.
 Fingernails can introduce harmful organisms to food.

 Proper preventive and control measures can be put in place to ensure that these contaminations are well monitored.
 Your best bet is to implement a digital Food Safety Management System (FSMS).
-At FoodDocs, we offer an intuitive solution to control these contaminations.
+At FoodDocs, we offer an intuitive solution to control the risk of food poisoning.

-Using our digital FSMS solution, you can be sure that food safety practices are done effectively and on time.
+Using our smart Food Monitoring System, you can be sure that food safety practices are done effectively and on time.
 Common sources of food contamination can be addressed even before they can create any damage.
-With our digital monitoring forms set at autofill, your employees can save time and promote the accuracy of recordings.
+With our monitoring tasks set at autofill, your kitchen staff can save time and promote the accuracy of recordings.